kjansson/minipot/README.md

 # How does it work?
 Minipot is a "fake" SSH server which accepts login with any username and password after a given number of attempts.
 When an attacker is given access, a container is started just for that session.
-This container is prepared at runtime from a base image of your choice.
-Keep in mind that the entrypoint will be overwritten, so a standard OS base image is probably most suitable, like Ubuntu or Centos.
+The container is ubuntu:18.04 at the moment.
 The SSH session is handled by the server itself and input/output is merely forwarded to and from the container, making it appear to the attacker that is actually has a direct SSH session.
 This also allows for capturing and controlling input and output, and controlling the environment, e.g. setting up a legit user for the accepted session.
 The client session can be configured to timeout after a certain amount of time after SSH session starts, to not keep containers/attackers hanging around forever.
 Until then, the container will be kept alive for further interaction.
 SSH client information, origin, authentication attempts, SSH requests, user input and file system changes are logged.
 There's also a packet capture option.